nilsbore/mapping_library/ransac_primitives/README.md

-spatial_primitives
+ransac_primitives
 ==================

-Library for extracting spatial primitives from pointclouds
+Library for extracting spatial primitives from pointclouds using ransac.